 By Mireille Goyer, Founder of Women Of Aviation Worldwide Week and iWOAW President

-In 1960, only one in 21,417 women held an “other-than-student” pilot certificate; by 1980, the ratio had become one in 4,224, the best representation of women pilots within the general population ever.
-Today, to have a chance to randomly meet a woman pilot in the United States, you would have to meet 5,623 women.
+In 1960, only one in 21,417 women held an “other-than-student” pilot certificate; by 1980, the ratio had become one in 4,224, the best representation of female pilots within the general population ever.
+Today, to have a chance to randomly meet a female pilot in the United States, you would have to meet 5,623 women.
 Wow, so much for progress!

 Significant progress between 1960 and 1980; at an overall standstill ever since

-Since I started advocating for more women in aviation during the Centennial of Licensed Women Pilots in 2010, I have been delighted with the amazing interest, support, and enthusiasm towards changing the trends, but also saddened to realize that, after over one hundred years, the state of our inclusion was not as advanced as it could be, and dumfounded by some of the misleading information circulating concerning the presence of women pilots.
+Since I started advocating for more women in aviation during the Centennial of Licensed Women Pilots in 2010, I have been delighted with the amazing interest, support, and enthusiasm towards changing the trends, but also saddened to realize that, after over one hundred years, the state of our inclusion was not as advanced as it could be, and dumfounded by some of the misleading information circulating concerning the presence of female pilots.

 As a result, I requested hard data for the last 5 decades from the FAA.
 Carla Colwell, Information Systems Manager for the FAA, had to go through the dusty archives at the FAA’s Airmen Certification Branch in Oklahoma City to provide me with the information.
 Thanks to Carla, I can share this data with you (chart – All Pilots Statistics 1960-2010).

 So where were we in 2010?
 There were 27,451 women holding an “other-than-student” pilot certificate in the United States.
 This number has remained virtually unchanged from its 26,896 value in 1980 (chart – Female Pilots Statistics 1960-2010).
 The percentage of female pilots is 5.39% (table – All Pilots Statistics 1960-2010).